Showing 1–20 of 24 results

 * Not an election year?
 You can still use it!
 Simply assign students to complete the assignment for a specific presidential election.

-11 slide PowerPoint to help students learn etiquette basics for the American flag.
+The resource is an 11 slide PowerPoint to help students learn basic etiquette surrounding the American flag.

 This resource is a one page b/w poster of the Preamble of the United States Constitution.